 Limitations of resource: This resource cannot be used as a replacement to therapy or counselling.
-It is a programme of work to support the child or young person on their path to recovery.
-If they are already receiving therapy, good practice would be to discuss this intervention with their therapist to ensure it would not be overwhelming.
+It is a programme of work to support the young person on their path to recovery.
+If the young person is already receiving therapy, good practice would be to discuss this intervention with their therapist to ensure the process would not be overwhelming.